 Joel Kurtzberg is a member of Cahill Gordon & Reindel LLP's litigation practice group.

 Joel’s practice is focused on general commercial litigation with extensive experience in First Amendment/media law, insurance/reinsurance, securities law, and antitrust.
 He frequently appears on behalf of newspapers, broadcasters, journalists, and others on First Amendment issues and other constitutional matters but has just as regularly appeared on behalf of insurance companies in large coverage and reinsurance disputes and leading companies (and their officers and directors) in securities and antitrust actions.
-Joel is recognized among New York's top First Amendment litigators by Chambers USA, and has been selected to the 2014 New York Metro Super Lawyers list of top business litigators.
+The National Law Journal has selected Joel to be included on its 2015 "Litigation Trailblazers" list, which recognizes fifty top legal professionals in the United States who have changed the practice of litigation through the use of innovative legal strategies.
+Joel is also ranked among New York's top First Amendment litigators by Chambers USA and New York’s top business litigators by Super Lawyers.

 Joel was formerly the Chair of the Media Law Committee for the New York State Bar Association.
 He was also an editor of the American Bar Association’s First Amendment and Media Litigation Committee Newsletter and has been an active member of the New York State Bar Association’s Media Law Committee, the American Bar Association’s First Amendment and Media Litigation Committee, and the Association of the Bar of the City of New York’s Communications and Media Law Committee.
 He was elected to be a member of The American Law Institute in 2007.